 - Country, Address, City, State, Zip Code

 In the “Roles and Communications” box, the first statement is the only statement you need to answer for the purpose of the competition.
-It asks, “Select one or more role to describe your relationship with iStart.”
-Check any box – the competition has no preference as to which box should be checked.
+It asks, “Select one or more role/s to describe your relationship with Startup Compete.”
+Check any box — the competition has no preference as to which box should be checked.

 At the bottom of this box, uncheck the box for “Notify me via email on … New Competitions,” unless you want to receive email from Startup Compete and the Global Entrepreneurship Network.

 Click “I agree” in the Terms and Conditions.

 Type the letters shown in the image, and click “Save.”
-You’re good to go!
+Your account is ready to go.

-Go to http://dwrgc2015.istart.org and click the orange “Log In / Register” button on the left side of the page.
+Go to dwrgc2016.startupcompete.co and click the orange “Log In / Register” button on the left side of the page.

-A box with a gold strip will appear.
-Under “Returning to iStart,” enter your e-mail address and your password.
+A box with an orange-gold strip across the top will appear.
+Under “Returning to Startup Compete,” enter your email address and your password.

-If you need to use a new email address — or if you’ve forgotten the email address used previously, you will need to create a new profile.
-See above, “New to iStart.”
+If you need to use a new email address — or if you’ve forgotten the email address used previously, you will need to create a new account.
+See above, “New to Startup Compete.”

 If you’ve forgotten your password, click on “Forgot Password?” and follow the prompts.